RiskProtocol/core-protocol/docs/src/contracts/vaults/SmartToken.sol/contract.SmartToken.md

 Transfers the specified amount of tokens to the specified recipient.

 *Overrides the `transfer` function from `ERC20Upgradeable` and `IERC20Upgradeable` contracts.
-If the sender or receiver has a pending rebase, it is handled before the transfer.
+If the sender or receiver has a pending rebalance, it is handled before the transfer.
 This function can only be called when transfers are not stopped, and neither the sender nor the recipient are on the sanctions list.*